RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 ![Apache Enumeration](/resources/easypeasy/EasyPeasyApacheHomepage.png)

+Nothing at the beginning there, let's scroll down a bit.
 Oh, that's odd.
 Looks like someone just left flag 3 in the open.
 Well, I guess we have our answer to Question 3.
 **Question 3: Crack the hash with easypeasy.txt, What is the flag 3?**
 **Answer: flag{9fdafbd64c47471a8f54cd3fc64cd312}**